CRBroughton/v3-website/content/getting-started.md

 NUXT_AUTH0_CLIENT_SECRET="XXXXXXXXXXXXXXXXXXXXXXX-XXXXXXXXXXXXXX-XXXXXXXXXXXXXXXXXXXXXXXXX"
 NUXT_AUTH0_ISSUER="https://dev-XXXXXXXXXXXXXXXX.uk.auth0.com"
 ```

+For the various ` NUXT_AUTH0` variables, these can all be found
+on your <a href="https://auth0.com/">Auth0</a> applications settings
+page.

 If you have succesfully configured V3, you'll succesfully pass the `.env` type-checker
 and see the welcome screen.